ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

-TODO: may have to unapprove any txt if the LRC/SRT is generated
+TODO: may have to unapprove any txt if the LRC/SRT is generated?
 TODO: update about section to include list of obstacles while doing this -- hallucination-prevention was tough. so was encoding. and concurrency. instrumentals. etc.
 NOTE: New hallucation patterns must be added to: delete-bad-AI-transcriptions.bat lyric-postprocessor.pl subtitle-postprocessor.pl remove-period-at-ends-of-lines.pl
+			NEW HALLUCNATION: I’m sorry, I don’t know what I’m doing - very uncommon? do we bother? cover both smart/dumb apostrophes NEW HALLUCNATION: © BF-WATCH TV 2021

+TODO: search for other todos below
+TODO: mention about local repo search: c:\lyrics\M\Metallica\Metallica - One.txt search
+TODO: IDEA: Go thru existing lyrics & subtitles, if non-english language charcaters are found, take the line, run through translation API, then add english version in parenthesis at end of line ....
+But what happens with a mixed-language line then?
+Nothing, just treat it the same.